gary-archer/oauth.apisample.serverless/README.md

 ## Run Integration Tests

-To test the API's lambda functions, first run the Wiremock tool, then run integration tests:
+To test the API's lambda functions, first run the Wiremock tool in a terminal window.\
+Then run integration tests in another terminal window:

 ```bash
 npm run wiremock